UPDATE: Sept. 16, 2020: ICE has extended permission for remote Form I-9 document review by 60 days to Nov. 19.

-UPDATE: July 30, 2020: ICE has extended permission for remote Form I-9 document review multiple times.
-Most recently, on July 18, it moved the exemption's expiration date to August 19.
-It also said, however, that no additional extensions will be granted to employers served notices of inspection in March.
+UPDATE: Aug.
+21, 2020: ICE has extended permission for remote Form I-9 document review multiple times.
+Most recently, Aug.
+18, it moved the exemption's expiration date to Sept.
+19.

 - Employers with employees taking physical proximity precautions due to the novel coronavirus need not review the employee's identity and employment authorization documents in the employee's physical presence for Form I-9, U.S. Immigration and Customs Enforcement (ICE) announced March 20.